128technology/docs/docs/intro_installation_equinix_metal.md

 6. Select the number of servers to reserve, and provide a name for each.
 7. Click on the "Deploy Now" button.

-Once the reservation request completes, the Public IP address of the management interface of the server will be accessible.
+After the reservation request is complete, the Public IP address of the management interface of the server is accessible.
 The Public IP address of the server is displayed in the Equinix Metal Console.

 SSH into the Public IP address of the server with the following command: